sergpank/sergpank.github.io/_posts/2026-03-11-sqlite-csv-import.md

 1. Download SQLite precompiled binaries and add them to your $PATH
   https://sqlite.org/download.html
 2. Open SQLite and import the CSV file:
-    > note : first row is used for column names, if you don't have header - create table before import
+Note: First row is used for column names, if you don't have header - create table before import
 ```bash
 sqlite3 <db-name>
  .mode csv # or use flag --csv